WebToolsPlanet

 Example Input and Output

-A simple two-color gradient can be copied directly into a stylesheet or component style block.
+A multi-color linear gradient can be copied directly into a stylesheet or component style block.

 Gradient settings